Skip to Main Content

 Member Outreach Education

 Health Net's member outreach and health education efforts concentrate on informing members about the importance of immunizations, immunization schedules, and the need to preserve immunization records.
-Members receive information in their new member packet, annual immunization reminder postcards, and brochures that are available through the Health Net Health Education Department toll-free information line.
+Members receive information in their new member packet, annual immunization reminder postcards, and brochures that are available through the Health Net member website and Health Education Department toll-free information line.